KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 ## 3.2 Binary Numbers
 ### Understanding the Numeral Systems
-The Decimal System, used by most modern civilizations to represent numbers and do math with them, is just one of an infinite amount of numeral systems, which all follow the same internal logic, and most naturally can be explained through the Decimal System:
+The decimal system, used by most modern civilisations to represent numbers and do mathematics with them, is just one of an infinite number of number systems, all of which follow the same internal logic and can most naturally be explained using the decimal system:
-- Numeral Systems have a **base, which represents the number of tokens (or states) a digit is able to hold. _In Decimal there are **ten** tokens: 0, 1, 2, ,3 ,4 ,5, 6, 7, 8, 9_
+- Numeral systems have a **base, which represents the number of tokens (or states) that a digit can hold. _In decimal there are ten tokens: 0, 1, 2, ,3 ,4 ,5, 6, 7, 8, 9_.
 - Counting up works by iterating through the tokens _( 0 -> 1 -> 2 -> 3 ... )_ until the last token is reached _(9)_
-- In order to count higher than the token with the highest value, two things have to happen:
+- In order to count higher than the token with the highest value, two things must happen:
-  - the current digit is reset to Zero
+  - the current number is reset to zero
-  - at the same time, either a new digit is introduced to the left - or an already existing digit on the left is incremented by one
+    - At the same time, either a new digit is introduced on the left - or an existing digit on the left is incremented by one.
-- Following this logic, every new digit introduced extends the possible values represented by the factor of the base ( = amount of tokens). _In Decimal this means, every new digit **tenfolds** the possible values represented by the numeral system_
+- Following this logic, each new digit introduced extends the possible values represented by the factor of the base ( = number of tokens).
+In decimal, this means that each new digit **increases tenfold** the possible values represented by the number system.
-- As a consequence, counting from the right, the value of every is multiplied with incremental exponents of the base, starting with one. _In Decimal this means, the value of the digit _on the _farthest_ right is_ multiplied by 1, the digit left of that is multiplied by 10, the digit to the left of that is multiplied by 100 etc._
+- Consequently, counting from the right, the value of each is multiplied by increasing exponents of the base, starting with one.
+In decimal, this means that the value of the digit _farthest_ to the right is multiplied by 1, the digit to the left by 10, the digit to the left by 100, and so on.

-So for exampple, the number '123' or 'onehundred-and-twenty-three' in the decimal system is represented as 1 * 100 + 2 * 10 + 3 * 1
+For exampple, the number '123' or 'one hundred and twenty three' in the decimal system is represented as 1 * 100 + 2 * 10 + 3 * 1

 <img src="img/decimal.png" width="90%">

 ### The Binary System
-The Binary System is a numeral system with a base of **two**.
-Thus every digit is only able two represent one of two states: **0** or **1**.
-The Binary system follows exactly the same inner logic, as all other numeral systems, and was very important for the development of machine-based calculation and computing.
-Since every new digit only **doubles** the possible values represented, a number represented in the binary systems takes more digits than the same number represented in decimal.
-Counting up from 0 to 9 in the Binary System produces the following numbers:
+The binary system is a number system based on **two**.
+This means that each digit can only represent one of two states: **0** or **1**.
+The binary system follows exactly the same internal logic as all other number systems, and was very important in the development of machine-based calculation and computing.
+Since each new digit only **doubles** the possible values represented, a number represented in the binary systems requires more digits than the same number represented in decimal systems.
+Counting up from 0 to 9 in the binary system produces the following numbers:

 0 -> 0